asbott/jamgine/README.md

 -force-cpu
 ```
 `prefer` simply boosts the "score" for the respective GPU type in the GPU selection algorithm while `force` guarantees to select a GPU of that type if possible.

+## Note on self-containedness
+This project aims to be completely self-contained but it's not 100% so just yet.
+The one glaring problem at the moment is the shaderc dependency which currently limits us to modern x64 windows systems.
+I will reiterate that a self-contained glsl to spirv compiler is in the works but that's not likely to be ready any time soon.
+Other than that, there are dependencies on odin packages from the standard vendor library.
+Thanks to Odin, this is not really a big issue but the idea is to be free from these dependencies as well.
+Such dependencies are:
+- miniaudio
+- Vulkan loader
+- glfw

 ## Points of interest
 Note: Some implementation pages contain more information and showcases.